-We will evaluate all the state-of-the art web frameworks and motivate our choice in the next phases of the PIMCity project, which will be covered by the next deliverables.
-For each candidate web framework, we will evaluate its ease of use, the implemented features, its scalability and security as well as how it integrates with the other project modules.
-Potential candidates are Django20, Flask21 and Spring22.
+We have evaluated all the web frameworks available in the literature to find the most appropriate for our application.
+For each candidate web framework, we have evaluated its ease of use, the implemented features, its scalability and security as well as how it integrates with the other project modules.
+We have taken into account Django22, Flask23 and Spring24.